-A set of HTML First UI web components for SSR and CSR in any Framework or Language
+A set of HTML First web components for use in any Framework or Language.

-- Universal for use with any framework / any language
+- Universal for use with any framework friendly to HTML and any language that supports WASM

 - Client-side Rendered for when you need it

-They work especially well with Enhance.
-The design was inspired by MDash.
-See Acknowledgements for related projects and resources.
+HF-UI components work especially well with Enhance.
+The initial work was inspired by MDash.
+Icons used are from Phosphor.
+See Acknowledgements for other related projects and resources.

 - Install the components